 top of page

-Have you been diagnosed with Lynch Syndrome (LS)?
+Have you been diagnosed with Lynch Syndrome ?

 Lynch Syndrome (LS) increases the risk of colon cancer and can also increase the risk of other cancers, including cancer of the uterus, ovaries, small bowel, stomach, pancreas, urinary tract, skin and brain.
 Cancer prevention strategies for people with LS are therefore urgently needed.
 Using vaccines to train the body’s own immune system to prevent polyps and cancers is a new approach that we plan to test in patients with LS.